polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 | Option                      | Description
 | :---------------------------| :---------------------
 | `-h`,&nbsp;`--help`           | Displays usage information.
 | `i`,&nbsp;`--image`&nbsp;`<image>` | Specifies an alternative image.
 Be sure to specify an image that is compatible with the default `paritytech/srtool` image.
-You should note that specifying an image other than the `paritytech/srtool` image might not produce the same deterministic result that the `paritytech/srtool` image produces.
+You should note that specifying a different image might not produce the same deterministic result that the `paritytech/srtool` image produces.
 | `-n`,&nbsp;`--no-cache`&nbsp; | Specifies that you don't want to use the tag value from the local cache.
 | `-V`,&nbsp;`--version`&nbsp; | Displays version information.